Carreras Tobacco Company: Early 20th century

 In 1904, an allied company was established.
 Called Carreras and Marcianus Ltd and operating from St James's Place, Aldgate EC3, the former Baron Machine Company works, the company’s purpose was to commence production of machine-made cigarettes.
 During the last six months of 1904 three brands made their debut, including Black Cat, the first cigarette in the United Kingdom to contain coupons that were redeemable for gifts.

 In 1905 yet more brands were introduced such as Chick, Jetty, and Sweet Kiss and Carreras began coupon trading in Black Cat.
-The business prospered and in 1906 additional premises were opened nearby, introducing new brands such as Carreras Ovals and Seven Up.
+The business prospered and in 1906 additional premises were opened nearby, introducing new brands such as Carreras Ovals and 7Up.
 Baron chose many novel schemes for the promotion of Carreras’ pipe tobacco and cigarette brands.
 In 1909, the company introduced the Baron automatic pipe filler in cartridges, which revolutionised pipe smoking and sold by the millions.

 In 1907 Carreras introduced an early version of the football pools.
 Coupons listing forthcoming matches were available from tobacconists and prizes were given for both the best forecast and to the owner of the shop from where the coupon had been purchased.

 Expansion of the business continued and, in 1907, the first Arcadia Works was built on City Road EC1.
 More developments were made in the pipe field, including a cartridge case.
 Other brands were introduced before the First World War including Fireball, Golden Clipper, Red Route Mixture, and Life Ray.

 In 1913, Carreras acquired the business of Alexander Boguslavsky and opened a showroom at 55 Piccadilly W1 which still retained many of its privately occupied houses and clubs.
 The medallion, which is still reproduced on each packet of Piccadilly Filter, was acquired with the purchase of Boguslavsky's company.

 The 1914-18 war caused a rapid acceleration in cigarette smoking and Carreras was to the fore in supplying cigarettes to the armed forces.
 Cigarettes were in short supply but Baron continued making cigarettes and increased marketing in an attempt to outsell competitors.
 As an example, he enclosed French dictionaries in the containers of all cigarettes sent to the Front and supplied millions of copies of phrase and grammar books.